-Tom, a 65-year-old retiree, reads a magazine in the waiting room of Dr. Perez’s office.
+Tom, a 65-year-old retiree, reads a magazine in the waiting room of a dental office in Mexico.
 This is his second trip down to Mexico to finish the dental work he needs.
 The initial treatments have all gone well, and Tom is really happy with the work so far.

 The office is simple, not as elaborate as the dental offices he’s been to in the US, but the office is clean and the treatment rooms very professional.
-The staff is friendly and speaks English, and his experience in the dental chair is not unlike a typical visit to dentists in the US, except he’s in Puerto Palomas, Mexico, just south of Columbus, New Mexico.
+The staff is friendly and speaks English, and his experience in the dental chair is not unlike a typical visit to dentists in the US, except he’s in Mexico, just south of the New Mexico border.

-What could make Tom travel multiple times to Palomas for dental services?
+What could make Tom travel multiple times to Mexico for dental services?

 “My American dentist quoted me close to $20,000 for treatment.
 Down here it cost me only $2,000,” he says.
 “I was putting off treatment as long as I could because of the cost, and I just couldn’t put it off any longer.
 Soon it was going to compromise my health, not just my teeth.”

-People had mentioned getting dental services in Mexico and that they had saved as much as 80% on dental work, but Tom was nervous about it.
+People had mentioned getting dental services in Mexico and that they had saved as much as 80% on dental care, but Tom was nervous about it.
 How is the quality of the work?
-Is it safe to go to Mexico for dental work?
+Is it safe to go to Mexico for dental care?
 Why is it so inexpensive to have the same dental care done in Mexico?

 But Tom has found what thousands of other Americans have found—good, quality care at tremendous savings.

 In fact, a recent survey by Families USA, a Washington-based health advocacy group, showed that 90% of people getting dental services in Mexico found their treatment to be good or excellent.
 That matches surveys taken about dental satisfaction in the US.
 “I had six crowns and multiple fillings that needed to be taken care of.
 It took a few trips down here but with the money I saved, it was well worth my time,” says Tom.